art-suite/art-ery/README.md

 ## ArtEry

 A pipelined business-logic framework for cloud-backed data.

-ArtEry conceptially allows you to write apps with 100% client code.
+ArtEry conceptially allows you to write apps 100% as client-code, but with the security and performance of cloud-code.

 #### Why Client Code?